jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 <a name="footballdata"></a>
 #### football-data.org (beta)

-[football-data.org](http://www.football-data.org/) is a RESTful API in beta and it is great because we can start making calls right now.
-The data is refreshed every night between 3am and 6am CET.
+[football-data.org](http://www.football-data.org/) is a RESTful API in beta with regularly updated data.
+If you [register for a free API key](http://www.football-data.org/register) you will get CORS support.
+I recommend registering for a key to show your support and help the service track usage.
+However, a key is not required yet so you can try out the endpoints right now.
 I am excited to see this API grow and mature!

 Available endpoints